AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Recap

-Driving without insurance, while technically legal in Virginia, is still a bad idea.
-If you get into an accident, you’ll have to pay out of pocket for the other party’s losses, not to mention your and your passengers’.
-Even if you paid the $500 uninsured motor vehicle fee, none of that will go toward losses.
+Driving without insurance in Virginia is risky.
+If you get into an accident, you’ll have to pay out of pocket for the other party’s losses, as well as your own and your passengers’.
+In the long run, you’ll save more by paying for premiums and letting your provider take care of the damages.

-Your best bet is to get full coverage car insurance to cover not only the other party’s losses, but also the losses on your end: medical injuries, property damages, and accidents with uninsured or underinsured drivers.
+Full coverage car insurance covers not only the other party’s losses, but also your own losses including medical injuries, property damage, and accidents with uninsured or underinsured drivers.
+If you can’t afford full coverage, increasing your liability limits is a good way to protect yourself financially in the event of an accident.

 Citations